- Business Services

 The current IRS mileage allowance rate is used for reimbursement.
 Click to view current mileage rate.

 Workers Compensation - Work Injury Hotline: 855-736-9482

 Workers Compensation benefits, which are specified by law, are provided to protect employees in the event of a work-related injury or illness resulting in medical care and/or loss of time from work.

 In order to avoid possible delays in processing workers compensation claims, it is very important that all work-related injuries are reported immediately to your supervisor.
 Please call in your injury or your employee's injury as soon as possible.
-The Work Injury Hotline is 855-675-3501.Calling this number takes the place of completing a First Report of Injury form.
+The Work Injury Hotline is 855-736-9482 .Calling this number takes the place of completing a First Report of Injury form.
 The injury must be reported within three days of the incident.
-This is a link to basic information on the Hotline.
-For more information please check out the Q & A and step by step information.
+For questions, contact Benefits and Compensation Specialist, Ellen Bowden at 952-848-4912